vaibhavvenkatM/Mthree-Repo/README.md

 # Mthree Training Guide

 Welcome to the **Mthree Training** repository!
-This repository serves as a structured learning hub, categorized by weekly modules, covering essential topics such as **SQL, Linux, Python, WSL, Git, Shell Scripting, Jenkins, Docker, Kubernetes, and more**.
+This repository serves as a structured learning hub, categorized by weekly modules, covering essential topics such as **SQL, Linux, Python, WSL, Git, Shell Scripting, Jenkins, Docker, Kubernetes, React, Angular, and more**.

 ## 📁 Repository Overview
 This repository is systematically divided into weekly training sessions: